 2. RECOMMENDED PERSONAL CHARACTERISTICS

-The following characteristics are of fundamental importance in the recruitment of new Board members to support the Purpose, Vision, Mission of the Greater Vancouver Board of Trade
+The following characteristics are fundamental to the recruitment of new Board members to support the Purpose, Vision, and Mission of the Greater Vancouver Board of Trade.

 A. Membership and Commitment